edwardspeyer/ladle/README.md

 ## TODO

 * Show what everything looks like -- jpeg sceenshots!
-* Pick a Gill Sans fallback (Lato Bold or Lato Black?)
 * Show what the Gill Sans fallback would look like (jpegs)